The best OKR reading list in the world?

 The OKR Bible

 A reading list on OKRs would not be credible without Measure What Matters: OKRs — The Simple Idea That Drives 10x Growth, by John Doerr — the man who introduced OKRs to Google.
 His book contains the history of OKRs, several case studies, and a nice combination of OKR theory and a focus on people.
 (Here’s a summary.)

-As with Rick Klau’s video, I suggest you read the book.
-And then balance it by reading this excellent, nuanced review by Felipe Castro: Measure What Really Matters: The Good, the Bad and the Ugly of John Doerr’s OKR Book.
+However, personally, I don’t suggest you read the book.
+Rather I suggest reading this excellent, nuanced review by Felipe Castro: Measure What Really Matters: The Good, the Bad and the Ugly of John Doerr’s OKR Book.

-As Felipe explains, the book “is a must-read for anyone who is serious about learning OKR” but could be improved in a number of ways.
-In particular, Doerr describes KRs as the “how”, which leads people to think about KRs as activities instead of measures of success (measures that will tell you if you’ve achieved the outcomes you want to achieve), and several of his examples of KRs do not focus on outcomes and instead list activities/deliverables.
+In particular, as Felipe explains, Doerr describes KRs as the “how”, which leads people to think about KRs as activities instead of measures of success (measures that will tell you if you’ve achieved the outcomes you want to achieve), and several of his examples of KRs do not focus on outcomes and instead list activities/deliverables.
 (Henrik-Jan van der Pol makes a similar point that many of the examples in the book confuse KRs with activities/initiatives.)